 Paving the way for new anti-inflammatories

 Inflammation is present in a range of debilitating diseases, such as arthritis, chronic obstructive pulmonary disease and inflammatory bowel disease, affecting billions of people worldwide.
 The search for more effective anti-inflammatory drugs with fewer side effects is high priority for the pharmaceutical sector.

-Professor Mark Searcey and Dr Maria O'Connell have been studying two proteins in the human body which are implicated in inflammation.
+Professor Mark Searcey and Professor Maria O'Connell have been studying two proteins in the human body which are implicated in inflammation.
 The first, called Nrf2 is known to prevent inflammation.
 However, when it binds to the second, it degrades and has less anti-inflammatory effects.
 Having made this discovery, the researchers developed a peptide to stop the two proteins binding together, providing Nrf2 with the ability to continue doing its work.

 The research was published in 2012 leading to immediate interest from the pharmaceutical sector.
 Called TAT 14, the new peptide has been commercialised and is being sold by Tocris Bioscience and EMD Millipore Chemicals and is being used in research work by academic and industrial laboratories.
 Ultimately, this work may lead to new anti-inflammatories, improving quality of life for millions of people suffering from diseases where inflammation is present.